Skip to content

 • New Modern Sexism Scale

-Solomon and Marcolf is a medieval Latin text that interrogates and interrupts gynocentrism and elite disparagement of ordinary men.
-The first part consists of agonistic exchanges of gnomic sentences between Marcolf and Solomon.
+Solomon and Marcolf is a textual corpus that interrogates and interrupts gynocentrism and elite disparagement of ordinary men.
+In the Latin version, the first part consists of agonistic exchanges of gnomic sentences between Marcolf and Solomon.
 The second part narrates tricks showing Marcolf’s superior knowledge of guile relative to Solomon.
-The earliest surviving text of Solomon and Marcolf is dated 1410.
-The surviving Latin text was probably written about 1200.
+The earliest surviving Latin text of Solomon and Marcolf is dated 1410.
+It was probably composed about 1200.
 Stories of Marcolf and Solomon were widely known no later than 1000.
 Solomon and Marcolf became highly popular in Europe in the fifteenth and sixteenth centuries.
 Adaptations were produced in English, German, Italian, Welsh, and other European languages.

 Cicero unpacked: piss on learned hypocrites to cultivate public fields